M4TY21/NLW-Together-React-Native/README.md

   npm install
 ```

-To use Discord Auth, you need to configure the .env file in [https://discord.com/developers/docs](Docs of Discord for developers).
+To use Discord Auth, you need to configure the .env file in [Docs of Discord for developers](https://discord.com/developers/docs).

 ## Running the project